phoebe-project/phoebe2-workshop/materials.md

 Please test your installation well in advance of the workshop by running the [test script](https://raw.githubusercontent.com/phoebe-project/phoebe2-workshop/2021june/test_install.py) (should take 10-60 seconds to run) and make sure it completes without any errors (warning messages are not a cause for concern).
 If the script does not run successfully, please reach out to us so we can debug any installation issues in advance.

+# Week 1

-# Tuesday June 15: Overview and Building Systems in PHOEBE
+### Tuesday June 15: Overview and Building Systems in PHOEBE

 Session Chair: Angela